Ammar8207/HackTheBox/htb/vaccine.md

-# HTB - Vaccine (Tier 2)
+# HTB - Vaccine
-**Difficulty:** Easy
+**Difficulty:** Very Easy
 **OS:** Linux

 ## Tools Used
 - nmap
 - ftp
-- zip2john
+- fcrackzip
-- john
+- john (John the Ripper)
-- Browser
 - sqlmap
 - ssh
 - vi

 ## Steps
-1. Connected Kali VM to HTB network via OpenVPN
-2. Ran `nmap -sV` on target IP — found ports 21 (FTP), 22 (SSH), and 80 (HTTP) open
+1. Ran `nmap -sV <IP>` — found FTP (21), SSH (22), and HTTP (80) open
-3. Logged into FTP anonymously and downloaded `backup.zip`
+2. Logged into FTP anonymously and downloaded `backup.zip`
-4. Cracked the ZIP password using `zip2john` and `john`
+3. Cracked the ZIP password and extracted the files
+4. Cracked the MD5 hash to recover the admin password
-5. Extracted the backup and found `index.php`
+5. Logged into the web dashboard
+6. Used `sqlmap --os-shell` to gain a shell as `postgres`
+7. Read the user flag
-6. Recovered the web login info from the source file
+8. Retrieved the `postgres` password from a configuration file
-7. Logged into the website as `admin`
-8. Used `sqlmap` on the `search` parameter in `dashboard.php`
-9. Got access as `postgres`
+9. Logged in via SSH
-10. Checked `sudo -l` and found `vi` could be run as root
+10. Checked `sudo -l` and abused `vi` to get a root shell
-11. Used `vi` shell escape to become root
+11. Read the root flag
-12. Read `/root/root.txt`

 ## What I Learned
-- Anonymous FTP access can expose sensitive backup files
+- Anonymous FTP can expose sensitive backups
-- Cracked backups and weak hashes can lead to valid credentials
+- Weak ZIP passwords and MD5 hashes can be cracked offline
-- SQL injection after login can still be dangerous
-- Misconfigured `sudo` permissions on `vi` can lead to full root access
+- SQL injection can lead to remote code execution
+- Configuration files may contain plaintext credentials
+- Always check `sudo -l` for privilege escalation paths
+- `vi` can be abused for privilege escalation when allowed via `sudo`